Montana-Media-Arts/webDesignFall2024/_docs/topic-01/02-files/page-03.md

   </div>
   <div class="col-lg-10">
     <h3>MPEG-1 Audio Layer 3 (<b>MP3</b>)</h3>
     <p>MP3 technology has been around for decades and revolutionized how music was stored and shared during the 1990's.
-MP3s offer an accessible ratio of playback quality to file size, but it is still subject to patents, meaning users must have MP3-ready software in order to play the file.</p>
+MP3s offer an accessible ratio of playback quality to file size, but it is still subject to patents, meaning users must have MP3-ready software to play the file.</p>

     <ul class="pros-and-cons">
       <li class="icon-pro">Small file size.</li>